truetone/truetone.github.io/resume/index.markdown

 Software Engineer [Leadpages](http://leadpages.net)
     July 2015 to Present

-* Write new API services to support the Leadpages and Center products using Python and Google App Engine
+* Write new API services to support the Leadpages and Center products using Python, Google App Engine and Google Compute Engine
 * Develop new features for the Leadpages product
 * Fix bugs in the Leadpages product
 * Write mapreduce functions to migrate data